 If you’ve been applying to jobs anytime in the last decade or so, you’ve no doubt encountered ATS systems.
 Whether the term was whispered in hushed tones among job seekers or hurled as the villain of the modern job search, everyone has an opinion.
 Are ATS systems really that awful?
 Are the horror stories of how they’re keeping you from your dream job true?
-It’s time to push through some ATS systems myths and get the real scoop on applicant tracking software systems.
+It’s time to push through the applicant tracking software (ATS) systems myths vs. reality and get the real scoop on applicant tracking software systems.

 Myth #1: ATS systems are robots that auto-reject resumes